tinyhttp/tinyhttp/site/pages/md/docs.md

 ## Application

-The `app` object is the whole tinyhttp application with all the middleware, handlers and so on
+The `app` object is the whole tinyhttp application with all the middleware, handlers and settings.

 ```ts
 import { App } from '@tinyhttp/app'